-Last year we spent £15,269 in emergency grants to help 149 humanists in 35 countries.
-Donations to our campaign helped people to get back on their feet and start a new life, paying for medical expenses, legal fees and relocation costs, including travel, rent and food.
+Last year we were able to help 125 people thanks to the kindness of the humanist community.
+Donations to the campaign helped people to get back on their feet and start a new life, paying for medical expenses, legal fees and relocation costs, including travel, rent and food.

 We were also able to signpost people to local organizations (including our Members and Associates) to support people who are left isolated.
 We supported asylum claims of those forced to flee their homeland due to the persecution they experienced for their humanist beliefs.
 And we led high-profile public campaigns and advocacy actions.

 If you believe every humanist should have the right to live a life free from persecution, please show your solidarity and support with a donation today.
-With your support, we can continue to help as many people as possible in the weeks and months ahead.
+Your generosity will ensure we can continue to help as many people as possible in the weeks and months ahead.

 Good to know